sealfur/sealfur-com/src/posts/210919193543-accessibility-is-a-nuanced-problem.md

 ---
 title: 'Accessibility is a nuanced problem'
 author: 'Joshua Kinal'
-date: '2021-09-19'
+date: '2021-09-20'
 tags: ['accessibility', 'WCAG', 'web development']
 summary: 'Some notes about how I think about digital accessibility and how we can make it a more common practice in digital products.
-It’s everybody’s responsibility, it’s just that most people don’t know it, they don’t care and it sounds hard.'
+It’s everybody’s responsibility -> It’s just that most people don’t know that, they don’t care and it sounds hard.'
 ---

+I get this question about once a week:

-“What do we need to do to make this site accessible?”
+> “What do we need to do to make this site accessible?”

-I get this question about once a week.
 People who aren’t familiar with it think accessibility is a binary situation: either a site is accessible or it isn’t.
 They often want a quick answer[^1] and there's none to be provided.
 Accessibility as a property of a website, is nuanced.
 It has a biased liminality.[^2] So, it sounds like a simple question but it has a very complicated answer.

 Like almost all design, accessibility comes down to understanding people.
 When assessing digital accessibility, I find it easiest to think about who is being excluded and how: